Set and schedule app pricing

-You can set the Base price to Free, or you can choose an available price tier, which sets the sales price in all the countries where you choose to distribute your app.
-Price tiers start at .99 USD, with additional tiers available at increasing increments (1.09 USD, 1.19 USD, and so on).
+You can set the Base price to Free, or you can choose an available price tier, which sets the price in all the countries where you choose to distribute your app.
+Price tiers start at 0.99 USD, with additional tiers available at increasing increments (1.09 USD, 1.19 USD, and so on).
 The increments generally increase as the price gets higher.

 These price tiers also apply to add-ons.

 Each price tier has a corresponding value in each of the more than 60 currencies offered by the Store.
 We use these values to help you sell your apps at a comparable price point worldwide.
 You can select your base price in any currency, and we’ll automatically use the corresponding value for different markets.
 Note that at times we may adjust the corresponding value in a certain market to account for changes in currency conversion rates.

-In the Pricing section, click view table to see the corresponding prices in all currencies.
-This also displays an ID number associated with each price tier, which you’ll need if you're using the Windows Store submission API to enter prices.
+In the Pricing section, click view conversion table to see the corresponding prices in all currencies.
+This also displays an ID number associated with each price tier, which you’ll need if you're using the Microsoft Store submission API to enter prices.
 You can click Download to download a copy of the price tier table as a .csv file.

 Keep in mind that the price tier you select may include sales or value-added tax that your customers must pay.
 To learn more about your app’s tax implications in selected markets, see Tax details for paid apps.
 You should also review the price considerations for specific markets.

 You can optionally schedule one or more price changes if you want the base price of your app to change at a specific date and time.

 Price changes are only shown to customers on Windows 10 devices (including Xbox).
 If your app supports earlier OS versions, the price changes will not apply.

 - For customers on Windows 8, the app will always be offered at its Base price (and not any market-specific price), even if you schedule additional price changes.